Most rental houses fail 'warrant'

 A landlord involved in the trial, Anil Anna, said a compulsory system would lead to higher rents.

-Next story in National: PM refuses to comment on spy links
+Next story in New Zealand: PM refuses to comment on spy links

 Copyright © 2014, Radio New Zealand